mforbes/lxml-feedstock/README.md

 Home: http://lxml.de/

-Package license: BSD 3-Clause, GPL-2.0, ZPL-2.0, and ElementTree
+Package license: BSD-3-Clause and GPL-2.0-only and ZPL-2.0 and LicenseRef-ElementTree

 Feedstock license: BSD 3-Clause